anshudutta/supervised-multilabel-classifier/README.md

 # Supervised Multi-Label Classifier

-Supervised Multi-Label Classifier is a Python library for multi-class multi-label classification
+Supervised Multi-Label Classifier is a Python library for multi-class multi-label classification.
+This algorithm can classify texts into pre trained categories.
+This was originally written to run match job seekers to jobs by parsing their resumes but can be extended to solve similar problems.

+An example is provided on classifying movie genre based on plot synopsys

 ## Prerequisites
 1. Install Pretrained Word2Vec model on GoogleNews, unzip and place it in the /models folder.